aofarrel/verbose-fiesta/Terra/WS_TOPMedAligner_Template_WS.md

 1. If what you already aligned your data to (remember, CRAM/SAM/BAM files are already aligned!) does not match the reference genome you are aligning to with this workflow, you must include what you aligned them to as the argument for `PreAlign_reference_genome` and its associated index as the argument for `PreAlign_reference_genome_index`.
 For instance, if your CRAM files were generated using HG19 as your reference and you are using this workflow to align them HG38, you must set HG38 as your argument for `ref_fasta` and HG19 as `PreAlign_reference_genome`.
 2. TOPMed data is aligned to HG38.
 If you are running this workflow to compare your own data to TOPMed data, you must align to HG38.

-### DRS: How We Keep Data Safe
-Like we hinted at earlier in this workspace, if you look at the `pfb:object_id` column of your datatables, you will notice that instead of https:// or gs://, you'll see drs:// instead.
-Technically speaking these are URIs  (Uniform Resource Identifiers; a URL is a type of URI).
-GA4GH uses DRS (Data Repository Service) URIs for controlled access data.
-For more information, please see [Terra's documentation on GA4GH's Data Repository Service](https://support.terra.bio/hc/en-us/articles/360039330211).

 ------